cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn.md

 data.head()
 ```

-Now perform the basic analysis
+Perform the basic analysis on the data shape and null value information.

 ```python
 print(data.shape)
 print(data.info())
 data.isnull().values.any()
 ```
-Plot the data for advanced analysis
+Here is the example of few of the visual data analysis methods.

+### Bar plot

 ```python